 If you keep in mind that you are looking for a job, you can also steer a conversation in the right direction.
 By asking specific questions, you can integrate your job search into the discussion.
 If you receive tips, immediately follow them up.
 Don’t miss an opportunity by waiting too long.

 What do you do when you are like me, being more of an introvert?
 You hate all these parties and senseless talking, but here is the thing.
 People who are introverted don’t have to worry that they are bad at networking.
 On the contrary, they have advantages over extroverted people.
 Introverted people can listen very well, they let the other person talk first and they feel heard.

 Introverted people are also good at observing.
 They look closely at the person they are talking to, and they are often very curious – they are more open to new things.

 So, do you think you have got what it takes?
 Then go ahead and try it out.

 On the other hand, I know there are people out there who can’t be bothered by all this.
 If you will indeed have nothing of it, then why not follow my number one recommendation to eventually get out of the corporate jungle?
 Here it is:

 Everybody in a job will run the risk of (temporary) unemployment.
 My advice is to prepare for the worst and start working on an escape route, whilst keeping your current job.
 You will become your own boss, having your own website, promoting your favorite products and making money on the side.

 Your escape route

 Everybody can do this, but not without help from a professional support organization.
 I am part of the best internet business support program in the world.
-Their cost is reasonable, no scams, no up sells, but excellent training and support.
+Their cost is reasonable, with no scams, no upsells, but excellent training and support.
 If you are interested in the details, you can click here for my personal full review of who they are and how they work.
 Through this link you can also sign up for a full FREE week of membership and experience this unique opportunity firsthand.
 If you want to leave, you just do, without ANY commitments.